 In a typical CMO transaction, a corporation ("issuer") issues multiple series (e.g., A, B, C, Z) of CMO bonds ("CMO Bonds").
 Proceeds of the CMO Bond offering are used to purchase mortgages or mortgage pass-through certificates ("Collateral").
 The Collateral is pledged to a third party trustee as security for the CMO Bonds.
 Principal and interest payments from the Collateral are used to pay principal on the CMO Bonds in the order A, B, C, Z. The Series A, B, and C CMO Bonds all bear current interest.
-Interest on the Series Z CMO Bond is accrued and added to principal and a like amount is paid as principal on the Series Z CMO Bond begins to be paid currently.
+Interest on the Series Z CMO Bond is accrued and added to principal and a like amount is paid as principal on the Series A, B, or C CMO Bond currently being paid off.
+When the Series A, B, and C CMO Bonds are paid in full, interest and principal on the Series Z CMO Bond begins to be paid currently.
 CMOs may be less liquid and may exhibit greater price volatility than other types of mortgage- or asset-backed securities.

 As CMOs have evolved, some classes of CMO Bonds have become more common.
-For example, a Fund may invest in parallel-pay and planned amortization class ("PAC") CMOs and multi-class pass-through certificates.
+For example, a Portfolio may invest in parallel-pay and planned amortization class ("PAC") CMOs and multi-class pass-through certificates.
 Parallel-pay CMOs and multi-class pass-through certificates are structured to provide payments of principal on each payment date to more than one class.
 These simultaneous payments are taken into account in calculating the stated maturity date or final distribution date of each class, which, as with other CMO and multi-class pass-through structures, must be retired by its stated maturity date or final distribution date but may be retired earlier.
 PACs generally require payments of a specified amount of principal on each payment date.
 PACs are parallel-pay CMOs with the required principal amount on such securities having the highest priority after interest has been paid to all classes.
 Any CMO or multi-class pass-through structure that includes PAC securities must also have support tranches - known as support bonds, companion bonds or non-PAC bonds - which lend or absorb principal cash flows to allow the PAC securities to maintain their stated maturities and final distribution dates within a range of actual prepayment experience.
 These support tranches are subject to a higher level of maturity risk compared to other mortgage-related securities, and usually provide a higher yield to compensate investors.
 If principal cash flows to the PAC securities are subject to heightened maturity risk.
-Consistent with certain Funds' investment objective and policies, the Adviser may invest in various tranches of CMO Bonds, including support bonds.
+Consistent with certain Portfolios' investment objectives and policies, the Adviser may invest in various tranches of CMO Bonds, including support bonds.